 Top Tips for Preventing Blisters on the Trail

 Before you head out

 Your Hiking Boots

 Select the lightest hiking boot or shoe that is suitable for the terrain.
-There really is no point in wearing those heavy leather mountain boots if the trail is relatively flat.
+There is no point in wearing those heavy leather mountain boots if the trail is mostly flat.

-Of course, if you are going out in winter up a snowy peak, then you’ll need a warm boot.
+Of course, if you are going out in winter up a snowy peak, then you’ll need a warm pair of boots.

-Even if you have a regular exercise routine, it’s important to get out and about in your boots.
-The skin will toughen up if given enough time, becoming more resistant to blisters.
+Even if you have a regular exercise routine, it’s important to get out and about in your shoes.
+The skin will toughen up with enough time, becoming more resistant to blisters.
 That’s not to say that you want calluses to form.

 A bit of walking barefoot out of doors, wearing your boots with a weighted daypack - even on a treadmill if you can’t get outside - will help toughen the skin.

 Not so short that you risk an ingrown toenail, but keep them trimmed short and without sharp edges.
 There’s nothing like a carved-up, blistered toe from the next-door nail rubbing on it to blacken your mood.

 Personally, I’m a fan of using a good liner sock.
 Cotton socks are a big no-no, as they absorb moisture and your feet will end up a horrible sweaty mess in no time.